artalar/reatom/docs/src/content/docs/getting-started/debugging.md

 npm i @reatom/logger
 ```

-After install finished you need to connect logger to reatom context
+After the installation is finished, you need to connect the logger to the reatom context.

 ```ts
 import { createCtx } from '@reatom/core'